A Retrieve-and-Read Framework for Knowledge Graph Link Prediction: Experiments

 \subsection{Implementation Details}

 We implement our models in Pytorch.
-We use $L=3, A=8, H=320$ for the Transformer model (both self-attention and cross-attention), where $L$, $A$ and $H$ denote the number of layers, number of attention heads per layer and the hidden size respectively.
+We use $L=3, A=8, H=320$ for the Transformer model (both self-attention and cross-attention layers), where $L$, $A$, and $H$ denote the number of layers, the number of attention heads per layer, and the hidden size, respectively.
+The intermediate hidden dim. for the feedforward layer in Transformer is set to 1280.
 We use the Adamax \citep{DBLP:journals/corr/KingmaB14} optimizer for training.
 The learning rate schedule includes warmup for $10\%$ of the training steps followed by linear decay.
-A more comprehensive description of the hyperparameter setup is given in Appendix~\ref{sec:hyper_appendix}.
+The batch size is set to 512.
+For both datasets, we tune the learning rate on the validation set and report results on the test set with the best validation setting.
+We sort the training instances in ascending order based on subgraph size for better training efficiency.
+During training, we use early stopping based on the validation set to prevent overfitting.
+To prevent exposure bias, we omit subgraph edges that overlap with the query triple during training.
+A more comprehensive description of the hyperparameter setup is given in the Appendix.